 The main responsibility of the transfer agent is to keep track of the stockholders of the company.
 This includes things like: maintaining the official record of ownership, issuing stock certificates, cancelling stock certificates, exchanging or converting securities, and managing distributions to stockholders.

-Who Needs What?
-Public vs Private Companies
+Transfer Agents for Public vs Private Companies

 For publicly-traded companies that are listed on an exchange, do proxy voting, and pay dividends, there are a lot of complexities and so they are required to have a registered transfer agent.
 But not all transfer agents need to be registered and start-ups don’t commonly use registered transfer agents (more on this later).